 “Charging stations for electric vehicles – companies and municipalities” funding guideline

-With the “Non-Publicly Accessible Charging Stations for Electric Vehicles – Companies and Municipalities” funding guideline, the Federal Ministry of Digital and Transport (BMDV) supports companies and municipalities in setting up charging infrastructure at parking spaces for employees as well as for the company or municipal electric vehicle fleets.
+With the “Non-Publicly Accessible Charging Stations for Electric Vehicles – Companies and Municipalities” funding guideline, the Federal Ministry for Digital and Transport (BMDV) supports companies and municipalities in setting up charging infrastructure at parking spaces for employees as well as for the company or municipal electric vehicle fleets.

 Main points in brief